internet4000/radio4000-api/README.md

 ## Deployment

-This repo is configured to deploy automatically whenever you push to either the `master` or `production` branch.
-See the `.travis.yml` file.
+The `master` branch will automatically deploy to staging.
+And `production` branch to production.

+Also see the `.travis.yml` file.

 To deploy manually, do this: